stijnvanhoey/flowchart_for_sensitivity_analysis/README.md

 Some guidance as to why a specific method should be selected in a certain situation can be helpful.
 A flowchart is introduced which can be useful as a practical guidance for applying Sensitivity analysis methods.
 I also added some methods that are generally linked to uncertainty estimation to illustrate the linkage with methods for sensitivity analysis.

 It is not a community-wide agreed flowchart or best practice, but purely a guidance proposed as a starting point.
 It is mainly driven by practical considerations and for sure prone to discussion.
+As focus is on the assumptions and type of analysis, I do not provide the computational effort the methods need in the flowchart.
+The latter is a technical issue and should be solved as such.

 ## Purpose